An Electron Model with Synchrotron Radiation: The Synchrotron Radiation of the Circulating Charge

 \subsection{Interpretation and Comparison with Experimental Results}

-It was shown in Fig.~\ref{fig:H-Strom-Strahlg} that the magnetic field of the charge field is equivalent to the current loop with $I=ec/2\pi r_Q$.
-From the experimental value of the magnetic moment $\mu_e=9.27\cdot 10^{-24}\,[A\,m^2]$ and $\mu=I r_Q^2 \pi$ the radius of the circular path in the present model results then in
+It was shown in Figure~\ref{fig:H-Strom-Strahlg} that the magnetic field of the charge field is equivalent to the current loop with $I=ec/2\pi r_Q$.
+For the smallest circulation of a point charge like in Figure\ref{fig:coulomb}(b) and from the experimental value of the magnetic moment $M_e=9.27\cdot 10^{-24}\,[A\,m^2]$ and $M=I r_Q^2 \pi$ the radius of the circular path for one circulation in this present model results then in

 which determines the size of the electron, and the inverse we need later is calculated to